russell-archer/StoreHelper/Documentation/guide.md

 # Recent Changes
 - 19 October, 2022
-    - Add new section to the Guide on "Restoring Previous Purchases"
+	- Added new section to the Guide on "Restoring Previous Purchases"
 - 15 March, 2022
 	- Changed the initialization flow because of a new warning in Xcode 13.3 related to having `@MainActor init()`
 	- Removed the need for StoreHelper's init method to run on the main thread by moving some initialization code to a new `start()` method
 	- You should now call `StoreHelper.start()` as soon as possible after initializing `StoreHelper`
 	- The `start()` method starts listening for transactions and get localized product info from the App Store
 	- Updated all documetation because of this change
 - 25 January, 2022
 	- Refactored `StoreHelper` as a SPM Package
 	- Moved example app to separate repo ([StoreHelperDemo](https://github.com/russell-archer/StoreHelperDemo))